wp-plugins/skype-master/readme.txt

 Hold on, you don't need to show them all in the frontend, you can select each individual action to display in the front end.
 We packed this extension with the 2 famous skype colors (green or blue) to better suit your template also, we added horizontal and vertical display option to better fit your intentions and widget position.

-The horizontal position works great even inside your pages and posts with our shotcode framework.
+The horizontal position works great even inside your pages and posts with our shortcode framework.
 Read more below and check screenshots page.

+**Ultimate Skype for wordpress, with style...**

 ERROR CONFLICTS FREE - NO USE OF JAVASCRPT OR AJAX

-**Ultimate Skype for wordpress, with style...**

 **LITE Version Contains:**